Creatures-Developer-Network/C2toDS-Refresh/README.md

 An attempt to bugfix and polish Moe's C2toDS, with an emphasis on instinct-friendliness and navigability.

 Right now we're just trying to collect as many issues as possible while I do my best to organize the original code/assets.

+Please submit any and all issues and bugs that you know of!